Wellness Travel Report | Icelandair | Icelandair

 The Wellness Travel Report

-The coronavirus pandemic has changed the way we live, work and travel.
+The coronavirus pandemic has changed the way we live, work and travel, with remote working becoming a standard practice for many – and for most this has been a welcome change.

-With various restrictions in place across the globe since March 2020, remote working has become standard practice for many – and for most, this has been a welcome change.
 In fact, up to 58% of employees surveyed have reported that they would like a fully remote role in the future, with 39% preferring a hybrid working model.

 There are many benefits to this trend of remote working such as more free time, avoiding busy commutes, and having a flexible schedule.
 All these factors are allowing more people to work remotely and travel abroad at the same time.